Carlson-Jonathan/C-Sandbox/README.md

 # Linked-List
 <h3>Description</h3>
 <p>This is a 'Linked List' datatype class for C++.
 Linked lists are not part
-  of the C++ standard library, and I ocassionally need them, so made one.
+  of the C++ standard library, and I occasionally need them, so made one.
   Any class, struct or primitive datatype can be used.</p>
 <h3>Features</h3>
 <ul><li>size() : Integer<p>Returns the size of the linked list.</p></li>